chrisjmccormick/personal-site/_posts/2017-06-22-add-borders-in-lightroom-to-fit-photo-mats.markdown

 ![Price tag for my 10x13 photo mat from Aaron Brothers][ab_price_tag]

 I buy my mats locally from an actual brick and mortar Aaron Brothers.
 On Amazon, it seems like you have to buy a 10-pack to get a good price.
-The prices for picture mats on Amazon don't seem to be very good unless you want a 10-pack.

 ## Step 2: Crop the photo
 If the opening in your mat doesn't match the 3:2 ratio of your SLR, you're going to have crop the photo to the right proportions.